This is a partial transcript from "Your World with Neil Cavuto," October 31, 2005, that was edited for clarity.

-And one of the most beloved tax breaks in America, the mortgage tax deduction, could be whittled down a little bit.
+And one of the most beloved tax breaks in America, the mortgage tax deduction (search), could be whittled down a little bit.

 Joining me now are the two men heading up the president's tax commission, former U.S. Senators Connie Mack and John Breaux.